Living with Glaucoma

 Healthy habits

-Healthy lifestyle habits help mitigate the progress of the disease because they keep the optic nerve healthy.
-It is important to maintain control over cardiovascular risk factors (high blood pressure, diabetes, hypercholesterolaemia and triglyceride levels) as part of glaucoma treatment.
+Healthy lifestyle habits can help slow the progression of glaucoma by preserving the optic nerve.
+Therefore, it is important to control cardiovascular risk factors (hypertension, diabetes, hypercholesterolemia, or high triglycerides) as part of glaucoma management.

 Food pyramid